All Episodes

 A couple of things I would do, and I've talked about this before.

-If I was Trump, I'd say Rudy is gonna be in my cabinet.
+If I was Trump, I'd say Rudy is going to be in my cabinet, probably Department of Homeland Security.

-I would say that after prosecuting the case last night against Hillary, that probably it's a good bet Chris Christie could be the attorney general.
+I would say that after prosecuting the case last night against Hillary, that probably it's a good bet Chris Christie could be the Attorney General.

-I would mention somebody like Ben Carson to be the Secretary of Health and Human Services, or somebody else who spoke the other night, General Flynn, maybe he's the Department of Defense, maybe he's the head of the CIA.
+I would mention somebody like Ben Carson to be the Secretary of Health and Human Services or somebody else who spoke the other night, General Flynn, maybe he's the Department of Defense.

 He had effective governance there.